The Best Safety Razor for Beginners: A Few Great Picks

 You've got really thick facial hair.
 For guys with really thick, really fast-growing facial hair, a milder razor—even though it is an exposed razor blade—simply doesn't shave as well as an aggressive safety razor.
 For guys like that, an aggressive safety razor is usually more effective.
 If you've got truly thick facial hair, it may make sense to start out on an adjustable, because you can get the hang of things using a milder setting, and then go to a more aggressive setting once you've got your technique down.

 You have an irregular shaving schedule.
-A lot of guys shave every day, but there are plenty of men who will shave for a couple of days in a row, then go off on a job for a week and never shave, and then come home and shave every other day.
+A lot of guys shave every day, but there are plenty of men who will shave for a couple of days in a row, then go off on a job for a week and never shave, or go on vacation or whatever, and then come home and shave every other day.
 In other words, there are a lot of guys who will sometimes need an aggressive setting to hack away at longer whiskers, while at other times need a milder setting to shave off shorter whiskers.
 If that describes your approach to shaving, an adjustable may work well for you.
 Again—just start off on a milder setting, because if you don't know what you're doing, an aggressive setting may really slice you up.

 Handle Length and Material